ASTOR, Lady Nancy (1879-1964)

 The American politician and society hostess Nancy Astor was the first woman to sit in Parliament, holding her seat for over 25 years.
-A pioneer for women in politics, Astor has also been criticised for making anti-Semitic comments.
+She is remembered as a pioneer for women in politics.
 Number 4 St James’s Square was her London home between 1912 and 1946.

 Nancy Witcher Langhorne, born in Virginia, USA, travelled to England in 1904 and two years later married Waldorf Astor (1879–1952), a wealthy newspaper proprietor and the Member of Parliament for Plymouth.
 Raised to the peerage on the death of his father in 1919, Waldorf was obliged to give up his seat in the House of Commons and promoted Nancy as a candidate in the resulting by-election.

 Although no woman had yet sat in the Commons, she won with 51% of the vote and remained the Conservative MP for Plymouth Sutton for over 25 years (1919–45).
 This was despite the fact that she had originally been regarded as a stop-gap candidate.

 Ironically, Astor has never been part of the campaign to obtain votes for women, and was widely regarded among those who were as a political lightweight.
 However, her campaigning spirit and enthusiasm for politics were undeniable and she championed many causes on behalf of underprivileged women and children: she was, for example, a keen supporter and benefactor of the nursery schools of Margaret McMillan.
 A teetotaller, her most effective speeches were in support of legislation to ban the sale of alcohol to anyone under 18, a bill which was passed in 1923.
 She never held ministerial office.